 India's Sporting Transformation

-Our athletes now depart for international events aiming to win medals, often returning disappointed with a 'mere silver'.
 Bright-eyed aspirants in sports-from badminton to gymnastics-are training across the country.
 Homegrown leagues are attracting the world's best athletes and professionals.
 The country boasts multiple World No. 1 teams and athletes, and sporting achievements are handsomely rewarded.
-Our next Olympic and Paralympic gold medals are talked about in terms of when, not whether.

 Much of this was simply unthinkable at the turn of the millennium.
-Today, there is no longer a doubt that an Indian can.
+Today, there is no longer a doubt that an Indian can excel at sports.
 A country is changing the way it looks at sport and, along the way, how it looks at itself.

-With personal accounts from Abhinav Bindra, Pullela Gopichand and Rahul Dravid, Go! features a never-before collection of essays by leading sports writers, athletes and professionals, who together tell a compelling story of India's ongoing sporting transformation.
+Go! features a never-before-seen collection of essays by leading athletes, sports writers and professionals, who together tell a compelling story of India's ongoing sporting transformation.

 Nandan Kamath loves sport and passionately believes in its power to transform individuals, communities, nations, even the entire world.
 While not caught up in his lofty dreams and random thoughts, he spends his time as a Bangalore-based lawyer working with athletes, teams, federations and businesses.
 He is also managing trustee of GoSports Foundation, a non-profit he co-founded in 2008.
 Nandan is a graduate of the National Law School of India University, the University of Oxford and Harvard Law School and was a recipient of the Rhodes Scholarship.
 He was a national-level junior cricketer and remains most proud of his fielding exploits in the slips.